jeircul/azure-policy-aliases/.github/actions/az-login/readme.md

 This action logs into Azure PowerShell using Open ID Connect and Federated Credentials.
 It also supports Azure CLI with the `enable-cli` option.

-## Prerequisites

-- Az.Accounts module should be installed.
-  The action will install it if it does not exist.

 ## Inputs

 - `client-id`: The Client ID of the identity to federate.
 This is a required input.